 It has never crossed my mind to make homemade eggrolls.
 I guess for me eggrolls are part of the experience of eating at a Chinese restaurant.
-When I saw this recipe just in time for Superbowl, well it seemed like a good time for a little adventure.
+When I saw this recipe just in time for Superbowl, order well it seemed like a good time for a little adventure.

 Jaden from the Steamy Kitchen stresses only using frozen eggroll wrappers and NOT the kind in the produce section of the grocery store.
 Which is exactly the kind I picked up because I failed to read the recipe completely.
 They were still delicious.
-They were not a lighter crispy eggroll, more like the bumpy doughy kind; but still delicious.
+They were not a lighter crispy eggroll, web more like the bumpy doughy kind; but still delicious.
 I used half of the filling to make the eggrolls and the other half of the filling to make wontons for wonton soup.
 You can even use some of the unused wrappers to make fried cream cheese wontons.

 Source: Steamy Kitchen